 Baptised 4th August 1895 at St Mary’s Church, Radcliffe on Trent

 Married in 1921 to Hilda Collins.
 One daughter Margaret, born 1923

 Died 4th March 1968, age 73, Bingham district

-John was the son of Hainsworth and Rosa Barry.
-He was living on Bingham Road, Radcliffe on Trent with his parents and siblings Richard, born 1896, Frederic, born 1899 and Violet who was born in 1901.
+Age 5, living on Bingham Road, Radcliffe on Trent with his parents Hainsworth and Rosa Barry and siblings Richard, 5, Frederic, 2 and Violet who was born in 1901.
 His father Hainsworth Barry was a water works contractor from Wales.

 In 1910, when he was fifteen, Jack rescued Oswald Bolton, brother of Cecil (see their biographies) after he had fallen into the River Trent.
 An item in the Nottingham Evening Post of 27th July 1910 praises Jack’s courageous rescue and hopes that his actions will be brought to the notice of the authorities.

 RESCUED FROM THE TRENT: Radcliffe Youth’s Pluck in Saving a Comrade from Drowning

 A number of Radcliffe youths were congregated together at the Trent bank late last evening when by some mishap one of them, Oswald Bolton, who lives in Radcliffe, fell into the water.
 It is not quite clear how it happened but it is thought that he must have overbalanced himself while looking into the stream, which runs deep and strong at this point.